mlcommons/ck/cm-mlops/automation/script/README-extra.md

 ### Detecting, installing and caching system dependencies

 Many projects require installation of some system dependencies.
-Unfortuantely, the procedure is different across different systems.
+Unfortunately, the procedure is different across different systems.

 That's why we have developed two other CM script to unify and automate this process on any system.